Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

 This guide explains how developers can get started with the Dev Portal by registering and creating an application.

-The Dev Portal enables developers to quickly get access to their APIs of interest, in a self-serve way.
+The Dev Portal enables you to quickly get access to your APIs of interest, in a self-serve way.
 Whether you're accessing the Dev Portal of a company you work for, or one that you're interested in, all you need is an application and a set of credentials to start accessing those APIs in minutes.

-To create credentials, developers must first create an application in which store those credentials.
+To create credentials, you must first create an application in which store those credentials.

 The following diagram shows how to register your app in Dev Portal: